-“With the fresh capital, the company plans to launch operations in Hyderabad, Chennai and Ahmedabad.
-We will also use the funding to grow the monthly revenue to $20 million from the current $5 million,” Sharda said.
-It also intends to expand its product lines, he added.
+“With the fresh capital, the company is planning to launch operations in Hyderabad, Chennai and Ahmedabad.
+We will also use the funding to grow the monthly revenue to $20 million from current $5 million,” added Sharda.
+It also intends to expand its product lines, he said.

-Infra.Market, owned and operated by Hella Infra Market, was founded in 2016 by Sharda and Souvik Sengupta, alumnus of IIM Ahmedabad, has a decade-long experience in the ﬁeld of infrastructure and construction.
+Infra.Market, which is owned and operated by Hella Infra Market, was founded in 2016 by Sharda and Souvik Sengupta.
+Sharda, an alumnus of IIM Ahmedabad, has a decade-long experience in the ﬁeld of infrastructure and construction.
 Sengupta, an alumnus of IIM-Bangalore, has been a chartered accountant for the past seven years.

-The company currently has operations in Mumbai, Bengaluru and Pune.
+The company is currently operational in Mumbai, Bengaluru and Pune.
 It has built a centralised online market for real estate and construction materials.
 It operates an end-to-end service model and provides products such as ready-mix concrete, fly ash and construction chemicals.

-InfraMarket counts companies such as ACC, Prism Johnson, JSW, IndiaCements, Dalmia, Nuvoco (earlier Lafarge) Wonder Cement , Capacite, Shapoorji, TataProjects, RDC Concrete, Sobha Developers, NCCCL, Godrej and Swastik Infra among its clients.
+InfraMarket counts companies such as ACC, Prism Johnson, JSW, IndiaCements, Dalmia, Nuvoco, (earlier Lafarge) Wonder Cement , Capacite, Shapoorji, TataProjects, RDC Concrete, Sobha Developers, NCCCL, Godrej, Swastik Infra in its client list.